 Why You Should Tune Out Doctor Doom and Those Like Him

 Then there’s his investment predictions.
-Caution is a virtue for investors, specifically in an lengthy bull market such as the one we’re currently enjoying.
-But Schiff’s investment recommendations don’t usually work out well for people who take him seriously.
+Caution is a virtue for investors, specifically in a lengthy bull market such as the one we’re currently enjoying.
+But Peter Schiff’s investment recommendations don’t usually work out well for people who take him seriously.
 Michael Shedlock once analyzed Schiff portfolio performance and wrote “I have talked with many who claim they have invested with Schiff and are down anywhere from 40% to 70% in 2008.”

 Getting What Schiff Does Well From Better Sources